First Human Case Of H5N2 Bird Flu Died From Multiple Factors: WHO - UrduPoint

 He had been bedridden for three weeks before the onset of acute symptoms, developing fever, shortness of breath, diarrhoea, nausea and general malaise on April 17.

-The man was taken to hospital in Mexico City on April 24 and died later that day.
+The man was taken to hospital in Mexico City a week later and died that day.

 "The death is a multi-factorial death, not a death attributable to H5N2," WHO spokesman Christian Lindmeier told journalists in Geneva on Friday.

-"The patient came to the hospital after weeks of multi-factorial background of multi other diseases," he said.

-His body was subsequently routinely tested for flu and other viruses, and H5N2 was detected, Lindmeier said.
+His body was tested for flu and other viruses, and H5N2 was detected, Lindmeier said.

 In the man's place of residence, 12 contacts in the weeks beforehand were identified.
 All likewise tested negative.

-"Investigations are ongoing.
-Serology is ongoing.
-That means the blood testing of contacts to see if there was any possible earlier infection," Lindmeier said.

-"The infection of H5N2 is being investigated to see whether he was infected by somebody visiting or by any contact with any animals before."
+"The infection of H5N2 is being investigated to see whether he was infected by somebody visiting or by any contact with any animals before," Lindmeier said.

-The WHO said Wednesday that the source of exposure to the virus was unknown, though H5N2 viruses have been reported in poultry in Mexico.
+The WHO on Wednesday said that the source of exposure to the virus was unknown, though H5N2 viruses have been reported in poultry in Mexico.

 Recent Stories